 Fitting a new wheel clip to the wheel can be tricky but not difficult to fit this component to the wheel itself.
 Photos taken opposite will show the parts and tools needed for the fitting procedure.

-POWER FAULTS – GOLF TROLLEY CUTS OUT
+HOW TO REPAIR POWER FAULTS – GOLF TROLLEY BATTERY LEAD

 Golf Trolley Power Loss Faults – Methods of fixing, fitting spare parts